Aliases for LZTFL1 Gene

 GeneCards Summary for LZTFL1 Gene

 LZTFL1 (Leucine Zipper Transcription Factor Like 1) is a Protein Coding gene.
 Diseases associated with LZTFL1 include Bardet-Biedl Syndrome 17 and Bardet-Biedl Syndrome 1.
-Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
+Among its related pathways are Cargo trafficking to the periciliary membrane and Organelle biogenesis and maintenance.
 GO annotations related to this gene include identical protein binding and protein complex binding.

 UniProtKB/Swiss-Prot for LZTFL1 Gene